OWASP/www-chapter-jct-college-of-engineering-and-technology/index.md

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+All of our projects, tools, documents, and chapters are free and open to anyone interested in improving application security.
 This chapter are led by local leaders in accordance with the [Chapter Policy](https://owasp.org/www-policy/) and any financial contributions should only be made online using the authorized online donation button.

 Everyone is welcome and encouraged to participate in our events and contribute their support.